If the hand needs to be amputated to the wrist, this is called wrist disarticulation. A hand prosthesis replaces the entire hand.

 Finger prostheses realistically reproduce individual missing fingers.

-Henriette was born with a congenital malformation (dysmelia) on her left hand.
+Henriette was born with a congenital malformation (dysmelia) of her left hand.
 Four of her fingers are severely shortened, only the thumb is fully formed.
 Until now, the teenager had managed quite well without a prosthesis, but her desire for an aid that looked very much like a real hand grew stronger and stronger.
 In addition, Henriette wants to learn golf and is active in sailing.
 The length of the prosthetic fingers is an advantage for certain hand movements.

-Henriette is currently still wearing a trial prosthesis with which she is testing various everyday situations.
+Henriette is currently wearing a trial prosthesis with which she is testing various everyday situations.
 The student will receive the final partial hand prosthesis - with fingernails that she can paint - at her next Pohlig appointment.